Edward Smith (sea captain): Titanic

-Just minutes before the ship started its final plunge, Smith was still busy releasing Titanics crew from their duties; he went to the Marconi operators' room and released Bride and Phillips from their duties.
-He then carried out a final tour of the deck, telling crew members: "Now it's every man for himself."
-At 2:10 a.m., as Steward Edward Brown assisted men in attempting to launch Collapsible Boat A, the captain approached with a megaphone in his hand, saying, "Well, boys, do your best for the women and children, and look out for yourselves."
+Just minutes before the final plunge, Smith began releasing the crew from duty.
+He released Bride and Phillips from the wireless room, then made a final tour of the deck, telling crew members: "Now it's every man for himself."
+At 2:10 a.m., as Steward Edward Brown assisted men launching Collapsible Boat A, Smith, megaphone in hand, said "Well, boys, do your best for the women and children, and look out for yourselves."
 (Note: Some press reports claimed that Smith advised crewmen with the words "Be British, boys.
 Be British!"
 Not one of the surviving crew members claimed he uttered such words, so this is regarded as a myth.)
-Brown saw Smith return to the bridge.
-A few minutes later, Trimmer Samuel Hemming found the bridge apparently empty.
+Smith returned to the bridge.
+A few minutes later, Trimmer Samuel Hemming found it apparently empty.
 At 2:20 a.m., Titanic sank.
 Smith perished along with around 1,500 others; his body was never recovered.